- 1 Wondering where you should stay in Cuba?

 Wondering where you should stay in Cuba?

 We spent a month travelling the length of Cuba enjoying local hospitality.
-During that time we visited the following destinations:
+Our recommended places to visit in Cuba:

 Where and how you stay will either make or break your trip whether it’s 1 week or 4 weeks.